xDPixel/Merc-Clean-GUI/README.md

 - **Merc Clean Developer** – For the original command-line concept.
 - **DPixel Team** – For additional functionalities, GUI improvements, and the kill-process feature.
+- **Lilnynho** – The generated executable can be distributed without requiring the installation of the .NET Runtime.